-Course introduction Information about the academy, course instructors and fellow course participants, aim and objectives of the course.
+Course introduction Information about the academy, course instructors and fellow course participants, aim and objectives of the Train the Training Managers course.

 Classroom and Presentation techniques

-- How to ensure that appropriate training techniques are used in your organization
+- How to ensure that appropriate training techniques are used in your organisation

 - Structure of the training material

 - Application of effective training tools during practical training